robfinch/Qupls/README.md

 #### Physical Register File
 The physical register file contains 512x64-bit registers.
+This is configurable as 256,512, or 1024 registers.
 Architectural registers are renamed using the physical registers to remove dependencies.
-There are approximaately 168 (32+128+8) architectural registers, giving about 3.0 physical registers for each architectural one.
+There are approximately 168 (32+128+8) architectural registers, giving about 3.0 physical registers for each architectural one.

 ### Instruction Length
 The author has found that in an FPGA the decode of variable length instruction length was on the critical timing path, limiting the maximum clock frequency and performance.
 Hence the move back to a fixed instruction length.

 ### Instruction alignment
 Instructions are aligned on wyde (16-bit) boundaries.
 Conditional branch displacements are in terms of wydes.
-Conditional branches have effectively a 21 bit range.
+Conditional branches have effectively a 20 bit range.
 For software compatibility a critical 18 bits range was needed.
 Subroutines may be aligned on any wyde boundary, allowing position independent code placement.
 Unconditional branch and jump displacements are in terms of wydes to accomodate the location of subroutines.

 ### Position Independant Code
 Code is relocatable at any wyde boundary; however, within a subroutine or function the instructions should be contiguous, a multiple of six bytes.